peteroupc/html3dutil/doc/H3DU.BSplineSurface.md

 A <a href="H3DU.SurfaceEval.md#H3DU.SurfaceEval_vertex">surface evaluator object</a> for a B-spline (basis spline) surface.
 B-spline surfaces can also represent all B&eacute;zier surfaces (see <a href="H3DU.BSplineSurface.md#H3DU.BSplineSurface.fromBezierSurface">H3DU.BSplineSurface.fromBezierSurface</a>).
-A B&eacute;zier surface is defined by a series of control points, where the control points on each corner define the endPoints of the surface, and the remaining control points define the surface's shape, though they don't necessarily cross the surface.
+A B&eacute;zier surface is defined by a series of control points, where the control points on each corner define the end points of the surface, and the remaining control points define the surface's shape, though they don't necessarily cross the surface.